V. BROWN Obituary - FL | Gainesville Sun

 He is survived by his parents, Timothy Johnson, Lakanjala Johnson, Gainesville, FL, siblings, Timothy Johnson, Jr., Samuel Austin, Jr., both of Tampa, FL, Denim Johnson, Brooklyn Johnson, Timmeka Johnson, all of Gainesville, FL, maternal grandparents, Faye Sholtz, Prennis Sholtz, Gainesville, FL, paternal grandmother, Sandra Johnson, Tampa, FL.

-Graveside Services for Mr. Brown will be held, 2:00pm, Saturday, May 30, 2020, at Pine Grove Cemetery.
+Graveside Services for Mr. Brown will be held, 2:00pm, Saturday, May 30, 2020, at Evergreen Cemetery.
 Arrangements entrusted to Chestnut Funeral Home, Inc., 18 N.W.
 8th Avenue, Gainesville, FL.

 Mr. Brown will repose in the Chestnut Memorial Chapel on Friday, May 29, 2020 from 2:00pm until 7:00pm, and on Saturday at Graveside from 1:00pm until the hour of Service.
 Family and friends are asked to meet on Saturday at the home of his parents, 2550 N.E.
 14th Street, Gainesville, FL at 1:15pm to form the Cortege.